SEND Mediation Training

 Our busy mediation service is well established and our experienced mediators work only on SEND cases, making them experts in this type of mediation.
 Our knowledge and understanding of the EHCP and SEND appeals process is second to none.

-The course is run by registered SEND Mediator Loveday Penelope-Fox alongside Dr Alex Gray, who speiclaises in SEND-specific training.
+The course is run by a combination of our in-house SEND Mediators alongside Dr Alex Gray, who speiclaises in SEND-specific training.

 Completing a training course in SEND Mediation at Releasing Potential will equip already qualified mediators with the necessary knowledge, skills and understanding required to practise as a specialist SEND mediator.